aw-junaid/Quantum-Mechanics/README.md

 - [Quipper](https://www.mathstat.dal.ca/~selinger/quipper/) - Embedded, scalable, functional programming language for quantum computing.
 - [Qurry](https://github.com/LSaldyt/Qurry) - Quantum probabilistic programming language based on functional and probabilistic paradigms.
 - [QuTiP](http://qutip.org/docs/latest/index.html) - Quantum toolbox in Python for simulating dynamics of open quantum systems.
-- [Q#](https://docs.microsoft.com/en-gb/quantum/?view=qsharp-preview) - Microsoft quantum development kit and Q# programming language.
-- [Strangeworks Platform](https://quantumcomputing.com/) - A hardware agnostic platform and interface allowing for focus on development rather than specific hardware solution building.
 - [TensorFlow Quantum](https://www.tensorflow.org/quantum) - A quantum machine learning library that integrates Cirq with TensorFlow for prototyping of hybrid quantum-classical models for classical or quantum data.
 - [Tequila](https://github.com/aspuru-guzik-group/tequila) - An Extensible Quantum Information and Learning Architecture developed by Alan Aspuru-Guzik group (University of Toronto).
+- [QCL](http://tph.tuwien.ac.at/~oemer/qcl.html) - Older, C-like language for quantum computers.
+Only has a simulator and debugger.

 ## Blogs

+*Insights, news, and deep dives from experts in the field.*

 - [Algorithmic Assertions](http://algassert.com/) - About quantum computing and computing in general by Craig Gidney - a member of Google Quantum Computing Team.
 - [Bits of Quantum](http://blog.qutech.nl/) - By the QuTech institution, sharing their research and daily life.